mmettler21/political_analysis/README.md

 Similarly, to the previous part, an analysis by year for some key politicians for each journal has been made.
 The increase in quotations about Biden are easy to explain since he became a candidate for the elections.
-The number of quotes seem very much correlated to punctual events during the years especially for Fox News, the latter also seem to be more extreme and to always cite more the politicians in comparison to NYT.
+The number of quotes seem to be very much correlated to punctual events during the years.
+Fox News seems also to be more extreme and to always cite more the politicians in comparison to New York Times.

 <body>
 <center>